Human services: Development

-Chenault and Burnford argued that human services programs must educate and train students at the graduate or postgraduate level if human services hoped to be considered a proper professional discipline.
+Chenault and Burnford argued that human services programs must inform and train students at the graduate or postgraduate level if human services hoped to be considered a professional discipline.
 A progressive graduate human services program was established by Audrey Cohen (1931–1996), who was considered an innovative educator for her time.
 The Audrey Cohen College of Human Services, now called the Metropolitan College of New York, offered one of the first graduate programs in 1974.
 In the same time period, Springfield College in Massachusetts became a major force in preserving human services as an academic discipline.
 Currently, Springfield College is one of the oldest and largest human services program in the United States.

 Manpower studies in the 1960s and 70s had shown that there would be a shortage of helping professionals in an array of service delivery areas.
 In turn, some educators proposed that the training of nonprofessionals (e.g., mental health technicians) could bridge this looming personnel shortage.
 One of the earliest educational initiatives to develop undergraduate curricula was undertaken by the Southern Regional Education Board (SREB), which was funded by the National Institute on Health.
 Professionals of the SREB Undergraduate Social Welfare Manpower Project helped colleges develop new social welfare programs, which later became known as human services.
 Some believed community college human services programs were the most expedient way to train paraprofessionals for direct service jobs in areas such as mental health.
 Currently, a large percentage of human services programs are run at the community college level.

 The development of community college human services programs was supported with government funding that was earmarked for the federal new careers initiatives.
 In turn, the federally funded New Careers Program was created to produce a nonprofessional career track for economically disadvantaged, underemployed, and unemployed adults as a strategy to eradicate poverty within society and to end a critical shortage of health-care personnel.
 Graduates from these programs successfully acquired employment as paraprofessionals, but there were limitations to their upward mobility within social service agencies because they lacked a graduate or professional degree.